zauberzeug/rosys/docs/index.md

 : Business logic is wired in Python while computation-heavy tasks are encapsulated through websockets or bindings.

 **Shared State**
-: All code can access and manipulate the global state -- this does not mean it should.
+: All code can access and manipulate a shared, typesafe global state -- this does not mean it should.
 Good software design is still neccessary.
 But it is much easier to do if you do not have to perform serialization all the time.

 **No Threading**
-: Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) you can execute parallel code without locks and mutex mechanisms.
+: Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) you can write the business logic without locks and mutex mechanisms.
+The running system feels like everything is happening in parallel.
+But each code block is executed one after another through an event queue and yields execution as soon as it waits for I/O or heavy computation.
+Which is still executed in threads to not block the rest of the business logic.

 **Web UI**
 : Most machines need some kind of human interaction.
-We made sure they can be operated fully off the grid but can also be proxied through a gateway for remote operation.
+We made sure your robot can be operated fully off the grid with any web browser by incororporating [NiceGUI](https://nicegui.io/).
+It's also possible to proxy the user interface through a gateway for remote operation.

 **Simulation**
 : Robot hardware is often slower than your own computer.